92levig/googlecl/test_suite/README.txt

-Welcome to GoogleCL's brand new test suite!

-So far, we've got the downloader and installers committed.
-(Tip: download first, then install.)

-We're working to provide test suites that allow you to test against any or all python-gdata libraries from 2.0.1 through 2.0.17.
+This semi-automatic test suite for Linux tries a variety of googlecl commands on a variety of different python gdata versions, since a lot of our bugs have historically come from changes in python gdata over time.

+- Automatically download and install (locally) all the python gdata 2.*
+versions:

+# creates test_suite/gdata_tarballs with packed versions of
+# all the gdata files.
+ $ ./gdata_downloader.sh

+# creates test_suite/gdata_installs with unpacked gdata directories.
+ $ ./gdata_install_script.sh

+- Create a gmail account just for testing, since these tests add and remove files on various google services.

+- Log into the test account in your browser, visit blogger.com and create a blog.

+- Run ./test_blogger.sh <username> <blog name>

 To run the tests, first you have to download all the gdata versions.
 For this you have to run the gdata_downloader.sh script, and then the gdata_install_script.sh script.

-This gdata_downloader.sh script should create directory test_suite/gdata_tarballs with packed versions of all the gdata files.

-The gdata_install_script.sh should create test_suite/gdata_installs with unpacked gdata directories.

 !!!
 WARNING !!!
 All the scripts delete some data.
 Don't run it on your account with important data.
 Just create a special Google account for that.